relacs/makertai/README.md

 ```

 Choose the one kernel parameter with the best `mean jitter` and/or
 best max jitter (if there is one).

+When choosing the best kernel parameter, keep in mind that the
+reported jitters could vary by about the reported standard deviation
+if you run the tests again.
+So only jitters that are better by at
+least one standrad deviation in comparison to another one are really
+better.
+Check the differences of the "plain" test that is run twice by
+`testbasics.mrk`.
+Alternatively, run the tests much longer to get more
+precise results.

 Add this kernel parameter to the `KERNEL_PARAM` variable in the configuration file
 and comment it out in the `testbasics.mrk` file.